 Different Types of Exercise Explained

-Francesca Annan explains the three different types of exercise
+In this film Francesca Annan explains the three different types of exercise.
+This film was last reviewed in November 2025.

 It is not recommended to exercise if glucose is less than 4 mmol/l.
 You should treat the hypo with your usual fast acting glucose treatment and delay activity.
 Be mindful that your risk of having a hypo during activity is increased following a hypo.